-Motivation for a given action (like, for instance, stopping smoking pot) is different at different times, and changes over time.
-Because of this, if we are trying to help motivate someone to make a change, we do best to try to understand a person’s stage of “readiness” for the change we are discussing, and start there.
-And “starting there” means adopting different helping strategies depending on where they are.
+Motivation for a given action — for instance, stopping smoking pot — is different at different stages of one’s life, and may change over time.
+Because of this, if we are trying to motivate someone to make a change, we need to start by understanding a person’s stage of “readiness” for that change.
+This means adopting different helping strategies depending on where they are.
 In order to do that, we need a model of change to guide us, which we already have!

 James Prochaska and Carlo DiClemente’s “stages of change” model was developed to help describe how people change.
-With this model, we can describe the person’s readiness as being in 1 of 5 stages: pre-contemplation (not even thinking about the issue as an “issue”), contemplation (just starting to think something might be off), preparation (starting to think through actual changes and how to accomplish them, action (taking action/changing), and maintenance (the work of maintaining and consolidating the changes made for the longer haul).
+With this model, we can describe the person’s readiness as being in one of five stages:

 In a motivational treatment approach, we are taking these stages of readiness into account.
 How?
 By first understanding, acknowledging and accepting the person’s level of readiness (a huge deal for most people), and then tailoring our collaborative goals to fit in with this level of readiness.

 - A 20-year-old college student suspended for intoxication,who thinks the administration is “way overreacting,” versus